 The continuing discussion

 The BC Search and Rescue Association (BCSARA) is the body elected by the SAR members of BC to represent them.
 BCSARA has a web site where any SAR member can obtain an account, and log in to the online forum where ideas on funding and improving Search and Rescue in BC are exchanged.

 There are regional representatives who are also elected and tasked with keeping track of the issues for a particular region, and taking them to the board.
 Also sitting on the board are representatives from the various SAR stakeholder groups: the Fire Chief’s Association of BC, BC Ambulance, Emergency Management BC, the RCMP, and the British Columbia Association of Municipal Police.
-The directors include the former head of RCMP in BC, the former director of the Provincial Emergency Program, and other search and rescue experts.
+The directors include a former high ranking RCMP member, the former director of the Provincial Emergency Program, and other search and rescue experts.